hGriff0n/speroc/docs/_readme.md

 If you have Visual Studio, this repository includes a solution file for (hopefully) easy setup and running.
 If not, I would greatly appreciate any pull-requests that include a custom makefile.
 I just haven't been able to find the time to create it myself (I don't gain that much myself tbh).

-Currently, this project forwards all created assembly files to g++ for final compilation and linking.
-It is planned to convert over to using clang (and the entire llvm framework) for these stages sometime in the future.
-It is also planned to instead produce llvm ir, and not assembly, as the final step of this compiler (though this is farther away atm).
+On it's own, speroc only serves to transform Spero code into assembly files.
+These files are then forwarded on to clang in order to produce the final executable.
+A version of clang must be installed and reachable through the command line in order for speroc compilation (not project) to work.
+It is planned, though far in the future, to eventually convert speroc to producing
+LLVM IR instead, and having that be forwarded on to the clang tool for improved optimization performance.

 ## Contribution